 Further Protection Needed

 Although great progress has been made on designating 10 marine nature reserves, there is still more protection needed.
 The 3-12nm zone around the Island currently is not protected, which leaves it vulnerable to damaging practices such as fishing and marine developments.
-There are habitats and species, yet to be protected, such as mud.
+There are species and habitats, such as mud, yet to be protected.